Stations of the Cross - Catholic Bishops' Conference

 Consider how the disciples, accompanied by his holy Mother, carried the body of Jesus to bury it.
 They closed the tomb, and all came sorrowfully away.

-Now we've finished our 14-step devotion, walking alongside Our Lord Jesus Christ through his Passion and death, we pray for the Holy Father Pope Francis.
+Now we've finished our 14-step devotion, walking alongside Our Lord Jesus Christ through his Passion and death, we pray for our Holy Father Pope Leo XIV.

 A prayer to Our Lady of Sorrows at the conclusion of the Stations of the Cross.